 Many people don’t think about federal work study programs, but these are possible ways to get work that allows you to cover some of your costs.
 Working as a regular employee for the school, perhaps in the admissions office, can also give you a chance to receive reduced tuition.

 Finally, there are income share agreements available.
 A benefactor offers to pay for your schooling in return for a percentage of your salary for a set number of years after you graduate.
-Some schools, like Purdue, even offer these income share agreements as part of their financial aid choices.
 Do your research, but this might be a viable option.

 Bottom Line: Think Twice Before Using a Credit Card to Pay for College